zSelimReborn/mAInesweeper/README.md

   - **Match statistics** (number of bombs generated)
   - An interactive board with **clickable tiles**
   - A **chat-like prompt** for interacting with Gemini AI, specialized in generating Minesweeper boards
+- Look out for "[Minesweeper]" logs for assistance :)